Effect of magnetism and phonons on localized carriers in the ferrimagnetic kagome metals GdMn$_6$Sn$_6$ and TbMn$_6$Sn$_6$

 The key implications of these topological features lie in unusual transport properties that crucially rely on charge carriers and their dynamics \cite{Yin2020, Ortiz2019, Neupert2022, Zhang2022}.
 Especially the effect of magnetism is one of the central issues \cite{Cheng2022}.
-Therefore, here, we study these dynamics and their dependence on the magnetic order with temperature-dependent broadband Fourier transform infrared spectroscopy (FTIR) studies on \Re\ systems, namely on \Gd\ and \Tb.
-While both systems possess an almost identical crystal structure and a ferrimagnetic ground state below room temperature, in the former one, the spins are aligned within the kagome plane, whereas in the Tb compound, a perpendicular alignment to the kagome layers is observed \cite{Venturni1991, Malaman1999, Yazdi2011, Jones2022, Mielke2022}.
-We further performed DFT+$U$ calculations to evaluate the electronic structures, revealing the correlated character of the \Re\ series.
-Due to localized carriers, the optical response of the charge carriers splits into the conventional Drude part and a prominent low-energy peak.
+Therefore, here, we study these dynamics and their dependence on the magnetic order with temperature-dependent broadband Fourier transform infrared spectroscopy studies on \Re\ systems, namely on \Gd\ and \Tb.
+While both systems possess an almost identical crystal structure and a ferrimagnetic ground state below room temperature, in the former one, the spins are aligned within the kagome plane, whereas in the Tb compound, a perpendicular alignment to the kagome layers is reported \cite{Venturni1991, Malaman1999, Yazdi2011, Jones2022, Mielke2022}.
+This was confirmed prior to our optical study by dc transport and magnetic susceptibility measurements shown in Figs.~\ref{spectrum}(c) and \ref{spectrum}(d).
+We further performed density functional theory plus Hubbard $U$ (DFT+$U$) calculations to evaluate the electronic structures, revealing the correlated character of the \Re\ series.
+Due to localization effects, the optical response of the charge carriers splits into the conventional Drude part and a prominent low-energy peak.
 This peak shows a clear dependence on the magnetic order and underlies the magnetic tunability of this compound family.